 As mealtime manager for Garnish & Gather, Danielle Moore sources ingredients from farmers for their gourmet meal kits, so she knows firsthand how effective marketing can drive business for growers.
-Luckily for us, she’s going to talk about how the best, easiest ways for farmers to market themselves at the 17th Annual Georgia Organics Conference, Green Acres, Saving the Planet One Bite at a Time, which will be held on Feb.
-21-22 at the Jekyll Island Convention Center. in a session called “This Little Piggy Went to Market: Marketing for Farmers.”
+Luckily for us, she’s going to talk about how the best, easiest ways for farmers to market themselves at the 17th Annual Georgia Organics Conference, Green Acres, Saving the Planet One Bite at a Time.
+A recording of a session from the conference called “This Little Piggy Went to Market: Marketing for Farmers” can be found here.

 What factors should farmers consider when figuring out a their marketing strategy?
 The most important factor is for farmers to realize that they need a marketing strategy.
 It doesn’t have to be complicated, but farmers do need to think about (1) what they are going to say (2) how they are going to say it (3) where they are going to say it, (4) who they are going to say it to and (5) why it’s important.
 Farmers need to go beyond growing the food in order to grow the business.
 We are lucky to be in an era where local farming is at the forefront of people’s minds.
 A lot of people know they want to eat local, but don’t know where to start.
 It is the farmers’ responsibility to let these people know what’s growing and where it can be purchased.